waterlooms/mstracer/README.md

 ```
 git clone https://github.com/waterlooms/ms-tracer.git
 ```
-Make sure your python version is later than 3.6.
+Python version 3.6 is used to be compatible with the Tensorflow version.
+You can check your Python version by:
 ```
 python3 --version # check version
 ```
-If not downloaded, please visit https://python.org/download.
+If not downloaded, please visit https://python.org/download and download Python3.6.

 Download scikit-learn(version 0.22) & tensorflow(1.14.0) using python3.
 ```